Kiss (Kiss album): Composition

-"Black Diamond" begins with Stanley singing the intro accompanied by a twelve-string acoustic guitar.
+"Black Diamond" begins with Stanley singing the intro, accompanied by a twelve-string acoustic guitar.
 After he yells out "hit it!", the full band kicks in and Criss assumes lead vocal duties for the two verses.
-After the last chorus, the song transitions to 3/4 time for Frehley's guitar solo, then ends with repeated 'A' chords as the tape is gradually slowed during mixing.
-After Criss departed from the band, the vocal duties have fallen to subsequent drummers Eric Carr and Eric Singer.
+After the last chorus, the song transitions to 6/8 time for Frehley's guitar solo, then ends with repeated 'A' chords as the tape is gradually slowed during mixing.
+After Criss departed from the band, the vocal duties fell to subsequent drummers Eric Carr and Eric Singer.

 Later re-pressings

 In the mid-late 1980s, the album was reissued by Mercury Records on vinyl and cassette with a live version of "Nothin' to Lose" (from Alive!) in place of the studio version.
 This substitution was reportedly done unauthorized by a malicious employee at PolyGram Records' tape library.
-The studio version was restored when the album was issued on CD and the 2014 vinyl re-issue.
+The studio version was restored when the album was issued on CD and the 2014 vinyl reissue.

 Reception

 Despite the band's promoting and touring, Kiss sold approximately 75,000 copies after its initial release without the presence of a hit single.
 It was certified gold on June 8, 1977, having shipped 500,000 copies.
 The album was re-released in 1997 (along with most of Kiss' earlier albums) in a remastered version.

 In 2003, Kiss was included in the Spin list of essential glam rock albums.
+In 2024, Loudwire staff elected it as the best hard rock album of 1974.

-Gene Simmons & Ace Frehley have stated that Kiss is their favorite Kiss album.
+Gene Simmons and Ace Frehley have stated that Kiss is their favorite of the band's albums.

 Track listing

-All credits adapted from the original release.
+All credits are adapted from the original release.